AlexanderGW/yata.bot/README.md

 ### Item referencing
 All items are added with a name, which will be used as references within a playbook.

+## Environment
+See `.env.example` for bot configuration options, and exchange API keys

 ## Todo
 - In-progress: JSON/YAML support for configurations